mtbelkebir/forward_chaining_expert_system/README.md

 Commands are available for certain special actions.

-- `.print`: Prints the current knowledg base with all rules and facts.
+- `.print`: Prints the current knowledge base with all rules and facts.
 - `.quit`: Exists the program.
 - `.help`: Prints the help screen.